The purpose of this life is more about the things unseen.

 “Yet you, Lord, are our Father.
 We are the clay, you are the potter; we are all the work of your hand.” -Isaiah 64:8

-God allowed me to be apart of someone’s life last year and also used them in mine.
+God allowed me to be apart of someone’s life last year.
+He also used that person to influence my life.
 I was able to encourage and be there for my friend; while he helped me to enjoy the day, not be so serious, and think about things differently.
-We got to know each other better throughout the year.
 As the school year ended and changes were made in our lives, I realized that our season of friendship was coming to a close.

 I learned that God has a plan for us being exactly in the school, classroom, seating arrangement, family, or job we’re in.
-It’s not by mistake.
+These things are not by mistake.
 As I look back on the season I had with my friend, I now wish I had started to invest into him way before I did.
 Don’t wait on anything to start making a difference today.
 Just because a school year or job ends on a certain day, doesn’t mean that you have that much time to spend with someone.
 We’re not guaranteed tomorrow.

-Also, if you’re having a hard time letting go of someone, remember just because you aren’t as close to them as you used to be, doesn’t mean you should stop praying for them.
-Our prayers can do more than what we ever could do by ourselves.
+Also, if you’re having a hard time letting go of someone, remember that you should never stop praying for them.
+Our prayers can do more than what we ever could do on our own.

 As we head into a new week, remember that you’re so loved and important.
 The sacrifices you make and the hard work you do doesn’t go unnoticed.
 It’s making a difference.
 Let yourself rest.
 Stop and breathe.
-Invest into the people God places in your life and let His light shine through you each day.
+Invest into the people God has placed in your life.
+Let His light shine through you each day.